And How CBD May Help

 Although the ECS affects a huge range of physiological processes, scientists believe that its true purpose is to help the body establish and maintain good health.
 Warfighter Hemp has whole-plant phytocannabinoids, one being the non-addictive cannabidiol (CBD).
 These phytocannabinoids naturally fit in the ECS’s receptors and help establish and maintain good health.*** It is like pieces of a puzzle that just fit together.
 To learn more about how CBD works, read our blog post here.

-Many Warfighter Hemp customers have told us they use our CBD tinctures as a natural supplement to help them with sleep.**** As part of your pre-bedtime routine, try a CBD Full Spectrum or Broad Spectrum tincture, capsule, or our CBD bath bombs.
+Many Warfighter Hemp customers have told us they use our CBD tinctures as a natural supplement to help them with sleep.**** As part of your pre-bedtime routine, try a CBD Full Spectrum or Broad Spectrum tincture, capsule, sleep gummy that contains melatonin along with CBD, or our CBD bath bombs.

 - Hemp Extract Oil – Warfighter Hemp CBD Tinctures – utilizing hemp seed oil as the carrier, this product is taken sublingually, or under the tongue, for the best absorption into the body.
 Offered in regular and peppermint flavor in many strengths.